ErpNetDocs/info/legal/platform-terms-of-use.md

 ##### 6.1.2.2.
 Unscheduled Maintenance

 ERP.net in its sole discretion may take the Service down for Unscheduled maintenance and in that event will attempt to notify Customer and/or Administrator in advance.
-Unscheduled Maintenance, which is performed when it’s necessary to ensure a higher level of security and stability of the Services will be typically scheduled to occur at night - 10:00 pm - 12:30 am, based on the time zone of the Cloud Server location, chosen by Administrator or Customer in the Order Form, and should not exceed one hour.
+Unscheduled Maintenance, which is performed when it’s necessary to ensure a higher level of security and stability of the Services will be typically scheduled to occur at night - 10:00 pm - 12:30 am, based on the time zone of the Cloud Server location, chosen by Administrator or Customer in the Subscription Order, and should not exceed one hour.

 #### 6.1.3.
 Postponement of an update

-Depending on the Support Services and Usage Limits, specified in the Order Forms by the Customer, ERP.net offers shared or private servers to its Customers.
+Depending on the Support Services and Usage Limits, specified in the Subscription Orders by the Customer, ERP.net offers shared or private servers to its Customers.

 Customers who use shared servers do not have the opportunity to postpone scheduled upgrades and such are done according to the information on the official site and by the terms in Section 6.1.2.